How to Clean Bones and Articulate Skeletons

 Q. Can I hire you to put a skeleton together?

 A. Yes. . . if you are a museum or a science center or a school or a university.
 These are the entities for which I usually do bone-building for a fee.
-For more information please see the Contact Us page.
+For more information please see the About the Author page.

 Q. Why would anyone want to mess around with dead bones?